 Make the Host Aware of Your Sobriety – Letting the host know ahead of time about your abstinence can help them better accommodate your needs.
 It’s possible they’ll put out non-alcoholic drinks for you or just decide against serving alcohol altogether.
 And if you need to head home early or take a walk outside, then the host will already be aware.

-Connect Regularly With Your Support System – Especially for people in early recovery, AA or other fellowship meetings are useful for remaining grounded in and focused on your sobriety.
+Connect Regularly With Your Support System – Especially for people in early recovery, Alcoholics Anonymous (AA) or other fellowship meetings are useful for remaining grounded in and focused on your sobriety.
 By attending as many as your schedule allows, you can connect with others facing similar experiences during this holiday season and keep yourself accountable.
 On the day of actual holidays, there are often marathon meetings, or “alcathons,” that occur throughout the entire day.
 If you can’t find a local in-person meeting, join a virtual meeting.
 There are many happening around the clock and across the country.

 Plan to Bring a Favorite Alcohol-Free Drink – Sometimes you are unsure if the host will be serving other beverages besides alcoholic drinks.
 If you feel uncomfortable asking, then perhaps you can bring an alternative like a seltzer, juice, soda, or an artisanal non-alcoholic beverage for you to enjoy and share with others.
 Have a drink in hand at all times so no one tries to offer you anything you don’t want.